DevBuike/wireframing/README.md

  * **Miro**
  * **Sketch**

-##🧩 Benefits of Wireframing in Software Development
+##🧩 Benefits of Wireframing in Software Development.
 Wireframing is a fundamental step in the software development lifecycle.
 It involves creating low-fidelity visual guides that represent the skeletal framework of an application or website.

-**🚀 Why Wireframing Matters
+**🚀 Why Wireframing Matters**
- 1. Clarifies Project Requirements
+ 1. Clarifies Project Requirements:
 Wireframes help translate vague ideas into tangible visuals early in the process.

 Example: Instead of saying "We need a user-friendly login page," a wireframe can show layout options, form placements, and user flows clearly.

 This helps stakeholders and developers agree on what needs to be built, reducing ambiguity.

- 2. Guides the Design and Development Process Wireframes act as blueprints for both designers and developers.
+ 2. Guides the Design and Development Process:
+Wireframes act as blueprints for both designers and developers.

 Designers use wireframes to plan visual hierarchies, spacing, and user experience flow.